arielf/a-picture-worth/README.md

 Let's continue with another, related, exercise.

 Change the z-value (3rd column) of just 5 (out of over 5,000) points to some arbitrary value taken from somewhere else in the data-set.

 It would be extremely hard to notice this small change by looking at the numbers directly.

-But in the picture, our small messing-up with the data stands-out immediately.
+But in the picture, the small messing-up with the data *stands-out immediately*.

 -----